×

 When we asked people what advice they would give someone preparing to move to Malaysia, they said:

 "Brace for the heat.
 Being in the Klang Valley, it means lots of heat and humidity level is very high.
 Showers and heavy rainfalls are also common.
 Tap water is not drinkable so one must be prepared with a kettle or other 'water producing' machines e.g distiller Getting around is fairly easy, cabs are a plenty and very cheap compared to most other countries.
 Public buses do not service a lot of areas.
 A car is an absolute must if you have kids.
-The weather just does not permit much walking between 11 am to 4 p.m," said one retiree in Petaling Jaya.
+The weather just does not permit much walking between 11 am to 4 p.m," explained one retiree living in Petaling Jaya.

 "Before retiring in Malaysia, expats need to be aware that the cost of living is low compared to many other countries, although housing and medical care costs can be higher.
 Expats should research their healthcare options before they arrive, and ensure they have access to any necessary prescriptions.
 It is also important to be aware of local laws and regulations, and to ensure all documents required for residency or a retirement visa are in order before travelling.
 Local language skills are not essential, but can be helpful to have.
-Additionally, expats may want to become familiar with the local customs and culture to ensure they fit in well with their new neighbors," commented one retiree living in Malaysia.
+Additionally, expats may want to become familiar with the local customs and culture to ensure they fit in well with their new neighbors," said one retiree in living in Malaysia.

 What type of recreational activities are there in Malaysia?